tlevine/vlermv/docs/transformers.rst

 Other transformers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+.. py:module:: vlermv.transformers

 The following transformers are included in Vlermv.

-``magic``
+.. py:data:: vlermv.transformers.magic

    Magically figure out a reasonable file name.

-``base64``
+.. py:data:: vlermv.transformers.base64

    File name is the base 64 encoding of the key.

-``tuple``
+.. py:data:: vlermv.transformers.tuple

    Key must be a tuple; the right most element becomes a file name,
    and the preceding elements are directories.

-``simple``
+.. py:data:: vlermv.transformers.simple

    Key is used as the file name directory.
 It must be a string without slashes.

-``slash``
+.. py:data:: vlermv.transformers.slash

    Like simple, except that slashes may be used to separate directories

-``backslash``
+.. py:data:: vlermv.transformers.backslash

    Like simple, except that backslashes may be used to separate directories

 The magic transformer
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-One of the coolest parts of Vlermv is the :py:module:`vlermv.transformers.magic` transformer, as it interprets keys in a very fancy way, combining the features of the other transformers.
+One of the coolest parts of Vlermv is the :py:data:`vlermv.transformers.magic` transformer, as it interprets keys in a very fancy way, combining the features of the other transformers.